jeske/SimpleScene/README.md

 SimpleScene -- Simple 3d OpenGL/OpenTK Scene manager in C#.

-WavefrontOBJ -- Simple wavefrontOBJ model viewer example.
+TestBench0 -- A test case featuring wavefrontOBJ models and particle systems with instanced drawing

+TestBench1 -- A test case of using md5mesh skeletal meshes, md5anim animations, and some dynamic ways of using the skeletal structures

-(C) Copyright 2014 by David W. Jeske
+(C) Copyright 2015 by David W. Jeske

 Released to the Public Domain AND under the Apache 2.0 license.